null

 xuan-en-yisheng-co-op-hubei-province-china.jpg

 Hubei is located in central China and most famous for its Three Gorges Dam in Yichang.
 Its humid subtropical climate has four distinct seasons, ranging from cool to cold winters to hot and humid summers.
 This fluctuation in temperature allows its tea plants to have a particularly long dormancy, which have a greater accumulation of essential oils in its first flush.
 Located in Southwestern Hubei where the Qingjiang River connects with the upper reaches of the Yangtze River, the Xuan En Yisheng Tea Co-Op is situated in part of the Wuling mountain range where 70% of the land is covered by forests.
-Certified organic in 2006 and Fair Trade in 2007, most of its 1200-strong membership is from the Enshi Tujia ethnicity.
-The co-op has voted to use their Fairtrade premiums to build a hospital, provide health insurance, and construct tea factories, among many other initiatives.
+Certified organic in 2006, most of its 1200-strong membership is from the Enshi Tujia ethnicity.
+The co-op has voted to support their workers and community by building a hospital, providing health insurance, and constructing tea factories, among many other initiatives.

 Steeping Instructions